Page title background

 Another reason to look for a recovery program that includes medical staff is to give you the option of medication-assisted treatment.
 This type of treatment uses both therapy and medications to help patients stay sober, which can be valuable, depending on their substance of misuse.

-Because of the link between substance misuse and mental health disorders, find an outpatient treatment program that offers dual-diagnosis therapy and meets your psychiatric needs.
+Because of the link between substance misuse and mental health disorders, find an outpatient treatment program that offers co-occurring disorder therapy and meets your psychiatric needs.

 Individual Therapy